PeterWuMC/ubuntu_restart_superhub/README.md

 then run the setup.sh (only run it once, otherwise you would have created duplicated startup script and crob task)

 currently its set to check your internet connectivity every 30minutes

+### Log
+check log/execution.log to find out about the execution status.